yuyuz/FLASH/README.md

 ## What is FLASH?

 FLASH is a package to perform Bayesian optimization on tuning data analytic pipelines.
 Specifically, it is a two-layer Bayesian optimization framework, which first uses a parametric model to select promising algorithms, then computes a nonparametric model to fine-tune hyperparameters of the promising algorithms.
+Details of FLASH are described in the paper:

+**FLASH: Fast Bayesian Optimization for Data Analytic Pipelines** [[arXiv](http://arxiv.org/abs/1602.06468)]
+Yuyu Zhang, Mohammad Taha Bahadori, Hang Su, Jimeng Sun

-FLASH is licensed under the GPL license.
+FLASH is licensed under the GPL license, which can be found in the package.

 ## Installation